jnixy/website/content/post/post20-trend-or-blip/index.md

 Recently, a couple local journalists reached out to me about an apparent surge in shootings and homicides in Omaha.
 My first instinct when I get those calls around this time of the year is that it's probably seasonal variation.
 But maybe not.
 So before I schedule an interview, I like to pull the data and have a quick look, if possible.
 Fortunately, OPD has been posting incident-level crime data [on its website](https://police.cityofomaha.org/crime-information/incident-data-download) since 2015.

-So below I'm going to share some code that I hope is easily adaptable and will enable you to quickly see if crime is up, down, or consistent with prior years.
+So below I'm going to walk through some code that I hope is easily adaptable and will enable you to quickly see if crime is up, down, or consistent with prior years.
+To save the trouble of copying and pasting each snippet, click the **Code** button at the top of the page.
 With apologies to those of you who use R...I realize that by still using Stata I'm quickly becoming a dinosaur.
 That said, you could check out the very helpful [stata2r package](https://stata2r.github.io/).
 But even if you can't plug & play with this code, hopefully the logic is still useful.

 (***UPDATE***: *Thanks to [Matt Herman](https://twitter.com/buddyherms) for translating my code to R!
 Get it [here](https://gist.github.com/mfherman/892d8e3861c36a305ec3c8da885d3d2c)*.)